tongnie/tensor4kriging/README.md

 ## To be completed
-> This is the code repository for our paper 'Correlating sparse sensing for large-scale traffic speed estimation: A Laplacian-enhanced low-rank tensor kriging approach' that will be published on Transportation Research Part C.
+> This is the code repository for our paper 'Correlating sparse sensing for large-scale traffic speed estimation: A Laplacian-enhanced low-rank tensor kriging approach' that will be published on Transportation Research Part C. The preprint version is available at [arXiv]()

 ## Motivation